Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions: Boundary Hamiltonians

-We first sketch the process of extracting boundary Hamiltonians of $\mathcal{H}_d$, which contains two steps.
-First, solving the $m$D gapped boundary states of $\mathcal{H}_d$ analytically for $m=d-1,\cdots,1$.
-Second, projecting bulk Hamiltonian $\mathcal{H}_d$ onto the subspace expanded by the obtained boundary states, which leads to the boundary Hamiltonians.
+We schematically describe the process of extracting boundary Hamiltonians of $\mathcal{H}_d$ in two steps.
+First, we solve the $m$D gapped boundary states of $\mathcal{H}_d$ analytically for $m=d-1,\cdots,1$.
+Second, we project bulk Hamiltonian $\mathcal{H}_d$ onto the subspace expanded by the obtained boundary states, which leads to the boundary Hamiltonians.